CALIFORNIA CONSUMER PRIVACY ACT (CCPA) AND CALIFORNIA PRIVACY RIGHTS ACT (CPRA)

 Privacy laws are constantly evolving.
 It is important to be compliant with the CCPA and make sure you adhere to CPRA before it takes effect.
 If you have questions about your data privacy practice and want to see if you are compliant with the CCPA and CPRA, contact us at Whitcomb, Selinsky, P.C.
 Our expert legal team of data/cybersecurity/privacy specialists will review your current procedures and suggest additional processes as needed.

-we will examine your violation, advise on corrective actions to resolve your violation and work with the necessary officials if needed to ensure the violation is rectified.
+we will examine your violation, advise on corrective actions to resolve your violation, and work with the necessary officials if needed to ensure the violation is rectified.
 It is our job to know the laws so you can get back to business.
 If you need legal help with California Privacy Law, call us at (303)-534-1958 or fill out the form below.
 We are here to help you today.